A Low-Cost Microstrip Patch Antenna Based Metamaterials for Non-Invasive Breast Tumor Detection

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: Microstrip patch antennas have been used extensively in broadband telecommunication applications.
-Despite their countless promises, their narrow bandwidth and the loss at high-frequency bands have limited their usage in medical applications.
-The purpose of this work is to design a patch antenna sensor that is a low-cost microstrip sensor which is suitable for biomedical application to detect a breast cancer tumor.
-The proposed antenna sensor is comprised of three layers namely ground, substrate and microstrip patch sensor that can be easily fabricated by using standard printed circuit board technique.
-The comparison study between two resonance frequency at 1.8 GHz and 2.9 GHz has been performed and investigated by especially accurate simulation with the presence and absence of tumor cell.
-Results obtained using computer simulation technology CST Studio Suite 3D EM simulation and analysis software indicates that the design can detect tumor by using phase shift detection and depth of the return loss.
-The result shows that the antenna return loss is getting lower in -39 dB at 1.8 GHz and -12 dB at 2.9 GHz and the phase shift detected with the presence of the tumor cell.
-Specific absorption rate has been also calculated (0.746 and 0.934 W/kg) and found to be in acceptable range and not exceed the standard value of <1.6 W/kg, which mean that the patch sensor is compatible for human and biomedical application.
-The breast phantom models without/with a tumor have been numerically simulated by using the antenna operating as a transceiver for the detection of cancer tumor cells.
-Two parameters have been observed, the frequency phase shift and the deep amount of reflection return loss.
-In summary, this study concludes that a lower frequency band will result in higher penetration depth but a lower resolution.
-Meanwhile, higher frequency band will provide a better resolution, but the penetration depth will be lesser as seen in the comparison study between 1.8 GHz and 2.9 GHz.
-The proposed work could provide a pathway on the design of electromagnetic sensors for biomedical applications.
+Abstract: Microstrip antennas have been widely used for various broadband purposes.
+Despite their many promises, their use in medical applications has been limited by their narrow bandwidth and loss in high-frequency bands.
+This work aims to design a patch sensor, a low-cost microstrip sensor suitable for biomedical applications, specifically for the detection of breast cancer tumours.
+The proposed antenna sensor consists of three layers: ground, substrate, and microstrip sensor, which can be easily fabricated using standard printed circuit board methods.
+A comparative study was carried out between two resonance frequencies at 1.8 GHz and 2.9 GHz, which frequencies were investigated with remarkable precision, simulating the presence and absence of a tumour cell.
+Using CST Studio Suite 3D computer simulation technology software for electromagnetic field simulation and analysis, the results show that the model can detect tumour phase changes and return loss depth.
+The results show that the return loss of the antenna decreases to -39 dB at 1.8 GHz and -12 dB at 2.9 GHz, and a phase shift is observed in the presence of tumour cells.
+The differential absorption rate (0.746 and 0.934 W/kg) was also calculated and found to be within the acceptable range and not exceeding the standard value.
+Two parameters are considered in this study, namely frequency phase shift and depth reflection return loss.
+Taken together, this study concludes that a lower frequency band increases penetration depth but decreases resolution.
+At the same time, the higher frequency band provides better clarity, but reduces the ability to penetrate deeply, as observed in the frequency range between 1.8 GHz and 2.9 GHz.
+The proposed work could provide a method for designing electromagnetic sensors for biomedical applications.

 Keywords: Antenna; Specific Absorption Rate; Breast Tumor; Phase Shift; Return Loss.